Vietnam.vn - Nền tảng quảng bá Việt Nam

 In October 2022, the Department of Vehicle Registration sent a document requesting the Ministry of Transport to temporarily not consider increasing the price of vehicle inspection services in the context of the Government's direction to reduce prices and fees to support businesses and people.
 The Ministry of Transport agreed and recommended that the Ministry of Finance not consider increasing the price of vehicle inspection services.

-Implementing the direction, the Ministry of Finance has sent a document to the Ministry of Transport requesting an assessment of the situation and the level of cost compensation of inspection service prices; directing the agencies directly managing inspection service business units to develop a price plan for submission to the Ministry of Transport for appraisal, and sending a document requesting the Ministry of Finance to amend and supplement regulations on inspection service prices if necessary.
+Implementing the direction, the Ministry of Finance has sent a document to the Ministry of Transport requesting an assessment of the situation and the level of cost compensation of inspection service prices; directing the agencies directly managing inspection service business units to develop a price plan to submit to the Ministry of Transport for appraisal, and sending a document requesting the Ministry of Finance to amend and supplement regulations on inspection service prices if necessary.

 Regarding this issue, most recently, the Ministry of Transport issued Circular No. 08/2023 amending and supplementing a number of articles of Circular No. 16/2021 of the Minister of Transport regulating technical safety inspection and environmental protection of road motor vehicles.